nelson-n/cs-math-nn/README.md

 * Finish `/Math` linear algebra fundamentals notes.
 * Work on `/Math` calculus fundamentals notes and `/Statistics` statistics fundamentals notes.
-* Work on `/Math` notes on Markov Chains and Brownian motion.
+* Add `/QuantitativeFinance` notes on Nelson-Siegel, Black-Scholes, and a Normal Jump Diffusion Model (GBM that allows for Poisson jumps in asset prices, see Merton 1976).
 * Neural Network work.
     * Look at Karpathy lectures.
     * Look at tinygrad tutorial, play with tinygrad.